-Recall that $\pi^{\theta}_k$ represents the receiver's confidence on existence of an attacker.
+Recall that $\pi^{\theta}_k$ represents the defender's confidence on existence of an attacker.
 If the belief is low in spite of existence of malicious signals, this means that the Bayesian defense mechanism is deceived.
 Because we are interested in whether the Bayesian defense mechanism is permanently deceived, or not, we examine asymptotic behavior of the belief.

 We first investigate increment of the belief sequence.
-The following lemma is the key to our analysis. \begin{lem} Consider the game $\mc{G}_1$.
-The belief on the true type $\pi^\theta_k$ is a submartingale with respect to the probability measure $\Prob^s_\theta$ and the filtration $\sigma(X_{0:k})$ for any type $\theta$, strategy profile $s$, and consistent belief system $\pi$. \end{lem}
+The following lemma is key to our analysis. \begin{lem} Consider the game $\mc{G}_1$.
+The belief of the true type $\pi^\theta_k$ is a submartingale with respect to the probability $\Prob^s_{\theta}$ and the filtration $\sigma(X_{0:k})$ for any type $\theta$ and strategy profile $s$. \end{lem}

-Lemma~\ref{lem:submar} implies that the belief on the true type is non-decreasing in a stochastic sense.
+Lemma~\ref{lem:submar} roughly implies that the expectation of the belief on the true type is non-decreasing.
 As a direct conclusion of this lemma, the following theorem holds. \begin{theorem} Consider the game $\mc{G}_1$.
 There exists an integrable random variable $\pi^\theta_\infty:\Omega\to[0,1]$ such that